-Below is some of the resources identified by Rev. Liz Williams, which we will continue to update!
+Below is some of the resources identified by Rev. Liz Williams and our parishioners, which we will continue to update!

 From Amazon: "From the Civil War to our combustible present, acclaimed historian Carol Anderson reframes our continuing conversation about race, chronicling the powerful forces opposed to black progress in America.
 As Ferguson, Missouri, erupted in August 2014, and media commentators across the ideological spectrum referred to the angry response of African Americans as “black rage,” historian Carol Anderson wrote a remarkable op-ed in The Washington Post suggesting that this was, instead, "white rage at work.
 With so much attention on the flames," she argued, "everyone had ignored the kindling."

 From Amazon: "From the New York Times bestselling author of The Other Wes Moore, a kaleidoscopic account of five days in the life of a city on the edge, told through eight characters on the front lines of the uprising that overtook Baltimore and riveted the world."

 White Fragility: Why It's So Hard for White People to Talk About Racism by Robin DiAngelo